zaikio/zai-docs/docs/changelog/2020-01-28_connections-endpoint-and-connected-attribute.md

   Additionally, there is the `connected` attribute in all API replies sent.
 So it is for example possible to see via a GET `/api/v1/person` request which organizations of the person are already connected to the app that requested the access token.

-  Please check the [Directory API Reference](/api/directory/) for more details.
+  Please check the [Zaikio Hub API Reference](/api/directory/) for more details.